naturalis/FloraDataMining/README.md

 All terms will be parsed with the help of Python and ordered in a text file.
 The ontology of the Piperaceae is digitalized in A24_Piperaceae3.xml.
 The python script MakeCharacterList.py made a list of all characters in this file.
 The relevant characters were selected.
 These selections are shown in selection_of_characters_Pip.csv.
 The python script OrderCharacters.py constructs a matrix with the species and the characters.
 This matrix is displayed in a tab-delimited file: Piperaceae.tsv.

+The input files are a FlorML file, and a csv file containing the characters in the FlorML file where the relevant characters are selected with "Y".

 What are the dependencies?

 How can it be run?